-Are cool memory foam mattress Toxic? we often hear that memory foam mattresses are toxic and unhealthy for us to sleep on.
+Are memory foam mattress Toxic? we often hear that memory foam mattresses are toxic and unhealthy for us to sleep on.
 However, the popularity of memory foam mattresses seems to be incredibly overwhelming as they gently contour to your body and relieve your pressure points.
 Are these mattresses safe for human use?
 What’s the truth?
 Before uncovering the fact, let’s see what memory foam mattresses are and what’s inside in these mattresses.

 What is memory foam?

 As some may know, memory foam was first designed for NASA space programs.
 Its primary function was to keep astronauts safe and comfortable during missions in space.
 As memory foam is an excellent shock absorbing material, it has been applied to helmets, pads and plenty of other equipment to offer safety and prevent serious injury to astronauts.